neilandersonternal/ECE-2112-PA2/README.md

 **Required checks:** Display X, X normalized, its mean, and its standard deviation.
 Up to floating- point rounding, the normalized mean must be 0 and the normalized standard deviation must be 1.
-The functions that are used in this problem is:
+The functions that are used in this problem are:

 ● ```np.random.randomint()``` - used to generate random integers from a discrete uniform distribution within a specified half-open interval.